cuckoosandbox/cuckoo/docs/book/src/customization/signatures.rst

-            categories = ["trojan"] # We add a category families = ["badbadmalware"] # We add the name of our fictional malware family authors = ["Me"] # We specify the author minimum = "0.5" # We specify that in order to run the signature, the user will need at least Cuckoo 0.5
+            categories = ["trojan"] # We add a category families = ["badbadmalware"] # We add the name of our fictional malware family authors = ["Me"] # We specify the author minimum = "1.2" # We specify that in order to run the signature, the user will need at least Cuckoo 0.5

-        def run(self):
+        def on_complete(self):
             return

 This is a perfectly valid signature.
 It doesn't really do anything yet,